-- 2.29 The County Council is the Accountable Body for the funding of the EM3 LEP and has therefore included the EM3 LEP's income, expenditure, assets and liabilities, (including reserves) in its accounts.
-Prior to 2015/16 the County Council did not include transactions relating to the EM3 LEP in its accounts. - 2.30 The County Council does not control the level or use of the EM3 LEP Reserve.
+2.29 The County Council is the Accountable Body for the funding of the EM3 LEP and has therefore included the EM3 LEP's income, expenditure, assets and liabilities, (including reserves) in its accounts.
+The County Council does not control the level or use of the EM3 LEP Reserve.